 Year 11 or 12

-In year one we will provide you with a broad introduction to your chosen Vocational Pathway.
-You will attend Wintec between 28 and 34 days during the year.
-While studying at the WTA you can achieve 25 - 37 credits towards NCEA Level 2.
+In year one, we will provide you with a broad introduction to your chosen vocational pathway.
+You will attend Wintec between 30-33 days during the year (depending on your programme choice).
+While studying at the WTA you can achieve credits towards NCEA Level 2.

 Year 12 or 13